Your guide to YUL Montréal-Trudeau International Airport

 Departing from YUL

-When departing from Montréal-Trudeau International Airport, travellers to both domestic and international destinations pass through the same security area: Checkpoint A. Head to the departures level and access any of the entrances between 1 and 6.
+When departing from YUL Montréal-Trudeau International Airport, travellers to both domestic and international destinations pass through the same security area: Checkpoint A. Head to the departures level and access any of the entrances between 1 and 6.
 If you’re flying directly to the USA, you’ll head to Checkpoint C and use entrances 7 to 12.

 Keep in mind that you’ll pass through border control before boarding your flight, so budget enough time for this process.
 For international flights, including to the USA, it is recommended to arrive 3 hours before your scheduled flight time.
 For domestic flights, 2 hours usually suffice.